wp-plugins/simple-drop-cap/readme.txt

 3. For version 1.1 and later, you can transform the first letter of all posts, pages, and custom post types automatically by checking a checkbox on the settings page.

 * If you want to do it manually:
-1. For WP version 3.9 or higher, on post or page editing interface, select the word you want to transform into a drop cap.
-2. Click "Drop Cap" button which is located on tinymce editor tools.
-3. For WP version below 3.9, you can manually wrap a word with the shortcode like this: [dropcap]word[/dropcap].
+1. You can manually wrap a word with the shortcode like this: [dropcap]word[/dropcap].
-4. You can also use the dropcap shortcode on a widget.

 = Plugin Translation =